OneRaynyDay/oneraynyday.github.io/_posts/2018-05-06-Reinforcement-Learning-MDPs.md

 $$v_*(s) = max_{a} q_{\pi_*}(s,a)$$

 The above is the **Bellman optimality equation**.
-It's pretty much saying what's the best possible value we can get out of a state?
+It's pretty much saying: _what's the best possible value we can get out of a state?_

 # Iterative Policy Evaluation